 You are distracted any time your eyes are off the driving task.

 Optalert technology objectively measures and detects drowsiness in its earliest stages.
-Optalert’s research and development now includes the ability to monitor the driver’s attentiveness to provide the next level in driver safety.
+Optalert’s solutions monitors the driver’s attentiveness to provide the next level in driver safety.
 Utilising a combination of imaging sensors, software and algorithms, drivers can now be equipped with advanced warning of drowsiness and measurement of their attentiveness through eyes on task tracking.

 Eyes on Task (EoT)